ranjkunn/TBSBIEM/Documentation/quickstart.rst

 This should display the installed CUDA version.

-for the use of GPU acceleration using OpenACC directives.
-The "-acc" flag of openACC enables the use of GPU acceleration with OpenACC.
-The CUDA Toolkit is also suggested for the cuFFT used in the code, which use cuda programming in the Fortran language to generate discrete fast Fourier Transforms and their inverse with GPU acceleration.
-The -lcufft flag enables cuFFT.

 Code Structure
 ********************************
 To download the code, one can clone from the git repository using the command::